jeremytm/coronasnapshotfixes/README.md

 2. Snapshots going black after switching apps on Android.

 ### How To Use
-Simply paste the code from snapshots.lua into your project anywhere before you use snapshots.
+Simply paste the code from snapshots.lua into your project somewhere before you use snapshots.
+Preferably in a fixes.lua file which you call before anything else.

 Or require the file with:
 ``` lua